-Situated in the heart of Oxford, the Nuffield Department of Primary Care Health Sciences brings together researchers from a range of backgrounds to rethink the way health care is delivered in general practice and other community settings – in the UK and internationally.
+Situated in the heart of Oxford, the Nuffield Department of Primary Care Health Sciences brings together researchers from a range of backgrounds, leading world-class research and training to rethink the way healthcare is delivered in general practice and other primary care settings, both in the UK and internationally.

 We offer students skills training and dedicated facilities in close proximity to their supervisors, support staff, colleges and libraries.
 We are located next door to Green Templeton, a postgraduate college with excellent facilities.

 All applications received by our January deadline will be entered into a competition within the Medical Sciences Division at the University of Oxford that offers the chance of full funding for any project.

-Applications close: 12pm Friday 10 January.
+Applications close: 12pm Friday 8 January 2021.